ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 {{site.data.keyword.vmware-service_short}} vCPU is mapped to physical cores at a ration of 2:1.
 For every one physical core, two vCPUs of compute are assigned.
 {: note}

 Lastly sum the total RAM, CPU, and storage requirements for all target VMs.
 The count of hosts multipled by CPU and RAM per host with a multiple of 20% hypervisor overhead provides you with the total number of hosts of the target profile that are required.
-Also, ensure to factor the size of VDC edges used in the VMWare deployment into the total host count calculation.
+Also, ensure to factor the size of VDC edges used in the VMware deployment into the total host count calculation.

 ### Bare metal server requirements
 {: #tenant-plan-deploy-host-bms-req}